A peaceful and varied walk through country lanes, farmland and an ancient woodland nature reserve

 - Accessibility: Mostly easy walking with gentle gradients.
 One short uphill and downhill section.
 Gates, footbridges and two stiles.

 From the Red Lion pub turn right and walk downhill past a cottage with a 1786 date stone to Boldre Bridge and across the Lymington River.

 2. Left to Boldre Church

 Turn left onto Rodlease Lane and follow the road past Rodlease House, a grand Georgian manor.
 There is a waymarker on your left which will be your return route.
 Continue uphill and turn right at a waymarker opposite Rodlease Farm.
-Follow the path uphill through woodland, past the wholesale nursery on your left, to join Church Road.
+Follow the path uphill through woodland, and when you reach a plant nursery, follow the path to the right, keeping the nursery on your left.
+Continue straight on to a footpath through some woodland, eventually joining Church Lane.
 Turn left and follow the road to Boldre Church.

 3. Into Roydon Woods

 Facing the church turn right at the waymarker and walk through the car park.
-Follow the path to Haywards Farm and turn left at the farmhouse.
-Follow the gravel for 1/2 a mile and then. turn left onto a side road.
+Follow the path to Haywards Farm and turn left just after the farmhouse where the path meets a gravel track.
+Continue along the track for 1/2 a mile and then turn left onto a side road.
 This leads to Roydon Woods Nature Reserve.
 Continue ahead into the reserve along a bridleway which can be very muddy.

 4. Ford by Roydon Manor